hidglobal/digitalpersona-native-api/index.md

 * DigitalPersona AD Workstation or LDS Workstation
 * DigitalPersona AD Kiosk or LDS Kiosk

-Sample applications and code ilustrating vaarious functions available through the API are included for C++ and .NET.
+Sample applications and code illustrating various functions available through the API are included for C++ and .NET.

 For detailed instructions on installing and configuring the DigitalPersona environment, see the [DigitalPersona Administrator and Client Guides](https://www.crossmatch.com/company/support/documentation/).